filipovyfusky/SegNet/README.md

 # SegNet and Bayesian SegNet Tutorial

-This repository contains all files for running SegNet variants as described in my Master's thesis.
+This repository contains all files for running SegNet variants as described in my master's thesis.
+Forked from https://github.com/navganti/SegNet.

-## Caffe-SegNet
+## caffe-segnet-cudnn5

 SegNet requires a modified version of Caffe to run.
 Please see the [`caffe-segnet-cudnn5`](https://github.com/filipovyfusky/caffe-segnet-cudnn5) and follow the installation instructions.